Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. Click Add Account Lookup Policy.

-3. On the displayed screen, enter a Name and Display Description of the Account Lookup Policy.
+4. In the Display Description field, enter a suitable description of the Account Lookup Policy.

-6. From the Identity drop-down list, select an option from the following:
+13. From the Lookup Type drop-down list, select the lookup type:

 • Username